Facial Trauma Surgeons Middletown NJ

 Middletown Oral Surgery Associates

 Oral and Maxillofacial Surgeons are educated specifically to perform the proper treatment of facial injuries.
 These professionals must be well versed in emergency care, acute treatment and long-term reconstruction and rehabilitation – not just for physical reasons but emotional as well.
-Dr. Edward Kozlovsky, Dr. Joseph Miele and Dr. Marisa Dailey are trained, skilled and uniquely qualified to manage and treat facial trauma.
+Dr. Edward Kozlovsky, Dr. Joseph Miele, Dr. Marisa Dailey and Dr. Ryan Richards are trained, skilled and uniquely qualified to manage and treat facial trauma.
 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
 The science and art of treating these injuries requires special training involving a “hands on” experience and an understanding of how the treatment provided will influence the patient’s long term function and appearance.

 Facial Injuries Treated